-Devon Carers will undertake an assessment for Young Carers aged 4-18 years who make contact with this service.
-This assessment will then be used by Devon Carers to ensure Young Carers receive the right level of support and advice.
+Devon Carers will assess young carers aged 4-18 years who contact the service.
+Devon Carers uses this assessment to ensure Young Carers receive the right level of support and advice.

 What kind of support may be available to young carers following an assessment?

 Getting Advice– Young Carers can access information and self-help through a range of sources that is both age appropriate and personalised.
 Young Carers may receive support from the service that will enables them to access other services, these may be within your local community.
 You will also be invited to take part in the Young Carers’ Council co-ordinated by Devon Carers.

 Getting Help– For Young Carers with greater support needs due to the impact of the caring role being undertaken.
 Young Carers will be supported through trips and activities, support groups and mentoring and buddying opportunities to help you have a break from your caring role, improve your health and wellbeing and help you achieve the best outcomes at school for instance.

 Getting More Help-For Young Carers with the most complex needs, for whom their caring role is having a profound impact on them and their life.
 Support is likely to include multi-agency support being co-ordinated through an early help support plan for the young carer and their families to ensure the right help is being received at the right time.
 Support is also likely to include 1:1 support for the Young Carer from the Young Carers Support Service.

 The Young Carers Support Service will help young carers to prepare for adulthood and transition where young carers transition from primary to secondary school for instance and where there may be a likelihood of continuing caring responsibilities post 18.

 Devon Carers will also work with other services to ensure that everywhere a young carer asks for help they are given the most up to date information and advice and are able to access the young carers service when it is most appropriate to them.